 Make sure that you have set all your options.
 To change any options, see the previous tasks.

-If you want to begin with a file source, in the File Sources viewing area, click the source that you want to stream first.
-A green light next to the Cue label will alert you that it is ready to play.
+In the File Sources area, click the play button on the source that you want to stream first.
+The file should read "Cued" to alert you that it is ready to play.

 Above the Settings panel, click Start.
-If you are pushing your content to a Windows Streaming server, and you have not already connected to it, you may be prompted now to enter authentication information.
+If you are pushing your content to a Windows Streaming server, and you did not pre-connect, you may be prompted now to enter authentication information.

+Begin your presentation.
 Monitor your performance in the Output panel.
 The viewer pane displays your live and file-based sources as they play, and the green bar to the right of the viewer pane displays the audio levels.
-If you set a video file source to Play then hold, when it has finished playing, the Restart button on the file thumbnail activates.
-Click this button to play the file again if you want to repeat it.
-Click Play on the live source thumbnail to activate that source.
+If necessary, click the Play button on any source that you want to play during your performance.
+The file that you click replaces the currently playing source.

 To mark a spot for a script command, such as a caption, to activate, click the Send button corresponding to the row that contains the command that you want to activate at the time that you want to activate it.
-When the broadcast is viewed, or the file is played back, the script command executes, or displays, until you click Send on another row.
+When the file is played back, the script command executes until you click Send on another row.

 When you are finished, click Stop.

 Complete your streaming broadcasts.